 Starting January 1, 2016, the Oculus Store will onlyaccept applications that use the Mobile SDK 1.0 or higher.

-Mobile SDK for Gear VR in November.
+We released version 1.0 of the Mobile SDK for Gear VR in November.
 The release of 1.0 marked the transition from an experimental interface to a more mature, stable API focused on maximum performance.

 Mobile SDK 1.0 also includes a critical improvement overprevious versions: it separates most of the core VR functionality from the client application.
 This means we can deliver system-wide updates and features without requiring you to update your app.
 As a result, applications built against 1.0 are significantly more future-proof than those built against earlier versions.